OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022August01.txt

 - Oakraven Workstations (4 Custom Workstations - Oakraven Forge, Chemistry Station, Powder Mixer, and Cement Mixer)
 - Oakraven Traders (5 selected custom traders to give Bob, Hugh, Jen, Joel, and Rekt a short vacation to Navezgane)
 - A20 Skyrim Style Lockpicking MiniGame (Makes lockpicking skill based)
-- KhaineGB's Inventory Lockable Slots Mod (Allows players to stop essential items being removed form the backpack when bulk moving)
+- KhaineGB's Inventory Lockable Slots Mod and 60 Backpack Mod (Allows players to stop essential items being removed from the backpack when bulk moving and increases storage capacity to 60)
 - Quest - Blood Moon Vanguard (Gives players an incentive to stay for Horde Night and pick up a Skill for completing an objective)
 - Quest - Eliminate the Horde (Gives players a Craft/Build/Upgrade Quest opportunity to survive a wave of grunt/feral/radiated entities)
 - Quest - Pest Control (Gives players a starting quest to cull laboratory specimens from 1-ZombiezPack)